 An entirely different 1940s style genre is seen in this pair of folk toys in glazed porcelain, cited in Cybis in Retrospect as being ca. 1944-1948.
 Both are 14″ high and are described as Folk Toy, Girl with Red Flower and Folk Toy, Boy with Red Hat.

-There was a glazed porcelain Large Llama at 14″ high, which leads one to assume that there was also a smaller llama although its existence has not been chronicled.
-There was also a 9″ high Goat in the same stained-glass finish.
+There was this glazed porcelain Large Llama at 14″ high, while the smaller version was described in Cybis in Retrospect as being a Sheep!!
+There was also a 9″ high Goat in a stained-glass finish.

 The late 1940s seem to have been when the studio began to shift a bit more away from the highly glazed stained glass pieces into a combination of bisque (matte) porcelain with some glazed decoration.
 This would eventually evolve into pieces that were entirely bisque – except for any gold – by 1960.
 The human pieces appear to have been the first to show this change.
 Cybis in Retrospect lists several “Girl with…” pieces such as a 12″ high Girl with Roses (“bisque with glazed decorations”), a Girl with Violets and Roses, and a Girl with Pearls, the latter two being 10″ high.
 There was a piece called Mother and Child Heads as well, which was 14″ high (perhaps it had a pedestal component.)